-Once the CBA Map category of the property has been verified (Step 3), consult the land management objective (Table 13), recommended biodiversity-compatible land uses (Table 14) and land management guidelines (Table 17) in Section 4 of the Biodiversity Sector Plan (BSP) Handbook.
+Once the CBA Map category of the property has been verified (Step 3), consult the land management objective (Table 13), recommended biodiversity-compatible land uses (Table 14) and land management guidelines (Error!
+Reference source not found.) in Section 4 of the Biodiversity Sector Plan (BSP) Handbook.
 A comparison of the BSP land use guidelines with the Mopani District Bioregional Plan is provided in Table 16.